acbsp/bonafide.guru/en/contents.rst

 EPILOGUE

-"Srila Prabhupada says (record from June 9): "If you want to know me, read my books".
+"|SP| says (record from June 9): "If you want to know me, read my books".
 Presently in some circles it is usual to consider that to understand the books of *Maha-bhagavata* and *Maha-bhagavata* himself is only possible by listening the explanations of the other *maha-bhagavata*.
-But Srila Prabhupada himself considers that it is enough to read His books for that. *If this were impossible, then would it be worth for Him to take so much strain to write them*?"
+But |SP| himself considers that it is enough to read His books for that. *If this were impossible, then would it be worth for Him to take so much strain to write them*?"
 (Bhakti Vijnana Gosvami, November 8 2002)

 Here we completely agree with B.V.
 Goswami Maharaja.
-There is no need to search for the other *Maha-bhagavata* to understand Srila Prabhupada’s books and Praphupada himselfHis.
-To progress spiritually we need to surrender to Srila Prabhupada and attentively read His books.
-Thus, by means of his books Srila Prabhupada endows us with transcendental knowledge (*divya-jnana*).
+There is no need to search for the other *Maha-bhagavata* to understand |SP|’s books and Praphupada himselfHis.
+To progress spiritually we need to surrender to |SP| and attentively read His books.
+Thus, by means of his books |SP| endows us with transcendental knowledge (*divya-jnana*).
 From here it follows that transaction of transcendental knowledge is the initiation.